henryrweiland/Central-Bank-Meeting-Dates/README.md

 - **sarb_activity_date**: Corresponds to all SARB activity: regularly scheduled meetings and projection materials.
 - **sarb_meeting_date_indicator**: Equals 1 for regularly scheduled meetings, 0 otherwise (there are no unscheduled meetings in sample).
 - **sarb_projection_materials_indicator**: Equals 1 for date of SARB projection material release (relased quarterly with a lag), 0 otherwise.

+## Reserve Bank of India (RBI)
+Range: 2000-2023 (meetings), 2014-2023 (projection materials), 2016-2023 (minutes)

+**The RBI switched policies starting in 2014.
+Before, they released an annual MP statement, followed by a first, second, and third quarter review (with no projection materials or minutes).
+They then switched to six annual MP meetings, with bi-annual projection material releases (April and October), and regular minutes starting in 2016.
+Before 2014, mid-quarter reviews were not accounted for as RBI activity.**

+- **rbi_activity_date**: Corresponds to all RBI activity: regularly scheduled meetings, projection materials, and minute releases.
+- **rbi_meeting_date_indicator**: Equals 1 for regularly scheduled meetings, 0 otherwise (there are no unscheduled meetings in sample).
+- **rbi_projection_materials_indicator**: Equals 1 for date of RBI projection material release (relased bi-anually on same day as MPC meeting), 0 otherwise.
+Note the policy change stated above.
+- **rbi_minutes_dates_indicator**: Equals 1 for date of RBI minute release (released with two week lag), 0 otherwise.
+Note the policy change stated above.